MEDICAL INSURANCE FAQ ON COVID-19 FOR INTERNATIONAL STUDENTS

 - For absence less than 6 months:

 You can maintain BC MSP coverage for up to 6 months of absence from BC.
 If your absence is less than 6 months, you have the option to keep BC MSP.
-If you decide to keep BC MSP, you will have to continue paying the monthly health fee however you will not have to reapply for BC MSP or be subject to the coverage wait period when you return to BC.
+If you decide to keep BC MSP, you will have to continue paying the monthly health fee; however, you will not have to reapply for BC MSP or be subject to the coverage wait period when you return to BC.
 Please contact BC MSP directly to discuss your options.

 - For absence longer than 6 months:

-You will need to contact BC MSP directly to inform them with the details of your departure and the intended date of return or submitting a written request by mail and documents of proof such as flight tickets with departure date from Canada, or a stamp in your passport showing that you have already left Canada, and including your personal details (such as your full name and personal health number).
+You will need to contact BC MSP directly to inform them with the details of your departure and the intended date of return or submitting a written request by mail and documents of proof such as flight tickets with departure date from Canada, or a stamp in your passport showing that you have already left Canada, and include your personal details (such as your full name and personal health number).

-- If you cancel your BC MSP:
+- If you cancel your BC MSP

 You will have to reapply for BC MSP when you return to BC and be subject to the coverage wait period before MSP coverage can be renewed.
 This means it is important for you to consider whether you will have adequate medical insurance coverage upon your return to Canada.
 You will need to purchase private medical insurance (e.g. Guard.me interim coverage) before you return to Canada to cover you during the three-month waiting period.
 Please contact us when you are making your travel plan to learn about your options.